klaasnotfound/epex-spot-forecast/README.md

 ### Objective

-Our objective is to predict the ad-hoc intraday auction electricity prices of the next day, i.e. the hourly price parties are willing to pay for electricity on short notice.
-It's important to understand that the day-ahead auction price already represents a _very good guess_ of what electricity should realistically cost during a given time on the next day.
+Our objective is to predict the intraday electricity prices of the next day, i.e. the hourly price parties are willing to pay for electricity on short notice.
+It's important to understand that the day-ahead auction price already represents a _very good guess_ of what electricity will realistically cost during a given time on the next day.
 Until noon each day, market participants can enter their bid for one-hour intervals on the next day¹.
-These bids already factor in all information available at that time, including knowledge about the weather forecast, next-day generation capacity and obviously the individual urgency to procure the requested load.
+These bids factor in all information available at that time, including knowledge about the weather forecast, next-day generation capacity and the bidders' individual urgency to procure the requested load.
 Bids are aggregated and the final price is calculated automatically by [the intersection of supply and demand curves](https://en.wikipedia.org/wiki/European_Power_Exchange#Day-ahead_markets).

 ¹ <small>Technically, bids can be for 15-minute intervals, but we'll stick to a 1-hour resolution for this analysis.</small>